taivox/blog/README.md

 4. **Version locking** - Protect against upstream changes or removals of images

 For Crossplane users, this approach is particularly valuable, as it preserves access to specific package versions that might otherwise become inaccessible due to Upbound's new policies.

+## Implementation Considerations

+When implementing registry proxies, consider these important factors:

+- **Authentication**: Ensure your proxies have the necessary credentials to access private repositories in the upstream registry
+- **Storage costs**: Cached images consume storage space, so monitor usage and implement lifecycle policies if needed
+- **Image scanning**: Configure vulnerability scanning on your proxy registry to maintain security
+- **Multiple registries**: Consider creating proxies for other common registries besides Docker Hub (like Quay.io or GitHub Container Registry)
+## Implementation Considerations

+When implementing registry proxies, consider these important factors:

+- **Authentication**: Ensure your proxies have the necessary credentials to access private repositories in the upstream registry
+- **Storage costs**: Cached images consume storage space, so monitor usage and implement lifecycle policies if needed
+- **Image scanning**: Configure vulnerability scanning on your proxy registry to maintain security
+- **Multiple registries**: Consider creating proxies for other common registries besides Docker Hub (like Quay.io or GitHub Container Registry)